DHTMLX/gantt-docs/data/desktop/howtostart_dotnet.md

 ###Creating Context

 The next step is to create Context.
 Context represents a session with the DataBase.
-It allows working with Tasks and Links.
+It allows getting and saving data.

 Call the context menu for the Models folder and select Add->Class.
 The new class will be called "GanttContext" and will have the following content: